Top Plantar Fasciitis Exercises

 Whether you’re just starting to experience Plantar Fasciitis symptoms or have an established condition, stretching out the muscles in the feet could help.

 • Foot rolling stretch: Sit down and rest the arch of your foot on a round or cylindrical object, for example a drinks can, tin of beans or a foam roller.
 Roll the arch in all directions for a minute on each foot.
+For an added benefit ensure the object is cold before rolling to help reduce pain symptoms

 • Foot flex: Looping a towel around the ball of your foot, pull your toes towards your body, keeping your knee straight.
 Hold for 30-seconds and repeat up to three times on each foot.